-The City of Onkaparinga is proposing a Code Amendment to amend the planning policies within the township of McLaren Vale in order to better inform where, when and how residential, commercial and community uses of land will develop in the future within the township boundaries (not the rural areas).
+The Minister for Planning has agreed to initiate the McLaren Vale Township Code Amendment.
+This means that agreement has been reached for the City of Onkaparinga to investigate changes to the Planning and Design Code to amend the planning policies within the township of McLaren Vale in order to better inform where, when and how residential, commercial and community uses of land will develop in the future within the township boundaries (not the rural areas).

 The suggested policy responses would result in the following outcomes: